 On the positive side, the store had a cafe with tables and chairs upstairs, so the kids were able to sit down and chill while the interested adults made purchases.

 You are not supposed to flush toilet paper down the toilet in Cuba.
 You’re supposed to dispose of it in the trash receptacle adjacent to the toilet.
 This is not uncommon in several Latin American countries.
 I only make note of it specifically because this fact was not well announced or consistently announced.
 And, several times we encountered places where the toilets were not working because they had become clogged with toilet paper.

 Also, we had been tipped off that it can sometimes be hard to find toilet paper in public restrooms.
 So, I grabbed a box of tissues from our stateroom for our day bag.
 And this turned out to be a good thing.
 At one of the pit stops during one tour, my box of tissues ended up being passed down the long line of folks waiting for the ladies room.

 15. The Flea Market

 Another great stop to include is the Almacenes San Jose market.
 It’s near the waterfront and walking distance from the Havana cruise port terminal.
 This is basically a very large indoor flea market.
 You will find numerous stalls selling impressive artwork that’s reasonably priced.
-Also, lots of handmade leather goods, ceramics and a variety of souvenirs such t-shirts, magnets, etc. Note that the market is not air conditioned, and it can get very hot as you’re walking through the stalls.
+Also, lots of handmade leather goods, ceramics, and a variety of souvenirs such as t-shirts, magnets, etc. Note that the market is not air-conditioned, and it can get very hot as you’re walking through the stalls.
 Also, be aware that if you purchase art, you will be assessed an export tax as you leave Havana.
 Customs officials pulled people to the side when they spotted the rolled tubes.